 19. Perform full website security audits

 Perform a full audit of all your website security tools and techniques to ensure that you have the best protection for your website.
-You can research reputable on-line resources for the latest updates or consider consulting a website security expert to conduct and audit, identify any weaknesses and recommend enhancements.
+You can research reputable online resources for the latest updates or consider consulting a website security expert to conduct an audit, identify any weaknesses and recommend enhancements.

 Make sure you can recover your website should it suffer an attack.